Norfolk, Virginia: Economy

 26% of the 130,000 people working in Norfolk live in the city, while 74% commute in.
 37% of those come from Virginia Beach and 20% come from Chesapeake.
 An additional 51,575 people commute outside for work, with 35% going to Virginia Beach and 20% going to Chesapeake.

 Top employers

 According to a report published by the Virginia Employment Commission, below are the top employers in Norfolk:

 Arts and culture

-Norfolk is the cultural heart of the Hampton Roads region.
+Due to its urban density, Norfolk acts as the cultural hub of the Hampton Roads region.
 In addition to its museums, Norfolk is the principal home for several major performing arts organizations.
 The city hosts numerous annual festivals and parades, many in Town Point Park or elsewhere in downtown.